 However, walking along the city walls and visiting The Royal Palace for a few hours, it is possible to forget about the irreparable loss done to the city and step back in time to feel what this vivid Mediterranean port city used to be like.
 A stay in a Famagusta hostel can be a great, affordable way to experience the sights and sounds of this area.

-Written by local enthusiast for Famagusta hostels
+Written by Travel Expert Famagusta

 JudyM